bobwares/SQL-Generation-Agent/ai/tasks/TASK - Create Containerized SQL Dialect Environment.md

-# TASK - Create Containerized SQL Dialect Environments
+# TASK — Create Containerized SQL Dialect Environments

+## Inputs

+- SQL Dialect

+Use the dialect list defined in the agent context (currently: `postgresql`, `mysql`, `mariadb`, `mssql`, `sqlite`, `duckdb`, `oracle`, `snowflake`, `bigquery`) to validate the input.

 ## Objective

-Provision containerization assets that allow engineers to spin up local development instances for every SQL dialect supported by the SQL DDL generator pattern.
+Provision containerization assets that allow engineers to spin up local development instances for the inputted SQL dialect.

-## Supported Dialects

-Use the dialect list defined in the agent context (currently: `postgresql`, `mysql`, `mariadb`, `mssql`, `sqlite`, `duckdb`, `oracle`, `snowflake`, `bigquery`).
-When the agent context adds or removes dialects, this task MUST reflect those changes.

 ## Required Outputs

-For **each** supported dialect, generate the following assets under `project_root`:
+- generate the following assets under `project_root` for the selected SQL Dialect.

 1. **Dockerfile**
     - Place at `project_root/docker/<dialect>/Dockerfile` (create the dialect-specific folder if it does not exist).